 Your grasp of financial concepts such as creating a budget, understanding credit and saving money can help you make smarter decisions that impact your ability to provide for yourself and your loved ones.

-Now is the perfect opportunity to ramp up your financial knowledge.
-To celebrate National Financial Literacy Month, KEYSSMby GM Financial is sharing three important financial concepts that can help you build a strong foundation, empower smarter decision-making and drive a brighter financial future.
+April is National Financial Literacy month, which is the perfect opportunity to refresh your money management know-how.
+To celebrate, KEYS® by GM Financial is sharing three important financial concepts that can help you build a strong foundation, empower smarter decision-making and drive a brighter financial future.

 A budget is a monthly plan that helps you manage your money, including your income, expenses and savings.
 Get started on your personal budget by downloading our budget worksheet.

-If you’re looking for something more high tech, do some research into financial apps for your smartphone.
+If you’re looking for something more high tech, look into financial apps for your smartphone.
 Many apps sync directly to your bank to help you track expenses and stick to your plan.

-As you figure out what kind of budget works for you, be sure to keep your long-term goals in mind.
+As you figure out what kind of budget works for you, keep your long-term goals in mind.
 Don’t be too hard on yourself if you slip up.
 It gets easier with practice.

 When building a budget, your savings category is important for helping you afford emergencies and long-term goals.
 Here are a few tips to save more effectively: